 One of the nurses showed me a swaddling technique that I did not remember seeing before, and it quickly became my favorite way to swaddle while using a blanket for the first 2 weeks or so because it was fast, easy and held better than other swaddle methods (at least it worked for me and my baby).

-So if you are looking for another way to swaddle a newborn, definitely give this one a go and see if you like it!
+So if you are looking for another way to swaddle a newborn, definitely give this step by step tutorial a go and see if you like it!

 The Boat Swaddle